John Sprunt Hill House

-The John Sprunt Hill House is a historic house at 900 S. Duke street in Durham, North Carolina, in the Morehead Hill Historic District.
+The John Sprunt Hill House is a historic mansion in the Morehead Hill Historic District of Durham, North Carolina.

+History

 Built in 1911–1912, it was the home of John Sprunt Hill (1869–1961) and his wife Annie Watts Hill (died 1940), daughter of George Washington Watts, co-founder of the American Tobacco Company.
 It was listed on the National Register of Historic Places in 1978.

 Hill bequeathed the Spanish Colonial Revival mansion to a foundation created in memory of his wife.
 The Annie Watts Hill Foundation was created to support non-sectarian, non-political female organizations.

+Recent

 As of 2008, the Junior League of Durham and Orange Counties makes its home here, although it is open to any group meeting the aforementioned criteria.